-New in 2013, each school’s Facebook page will aggregate school news and twitter feed content.
-Families on Facebook are encouraged to “follow” their school to keep abreast of news and celebrations.
+Each school’s Facebook page will aggregate school news and announcements content.
+Families on Facebook are encouraged to like and follow their school to keep abreast of news and celebrations.

-Also new in 2013, the District is beginning to leverage social media to communicate with stakeholders.
-Each school will have a twitter account used to celebrate success and provide timely information or reminders.
+The District and each school has a twitter account used to celebrate success and provide timely information or reminders.

 Each school and the district listens to its student, staff, and family stakeholders through regular Principal and Superintendent chats, as well as an annual survey.
 More informally, stakeholders are encouraged to reach out to staff with concerns, celebrations, or questions.
 Many schools have established climate and culture goals to address opportunities for improvement identified through the listening process.

 Several tactics are deployed to engage students, family members and the community in our schools and the district.
 They include:

 - Students are encouraged to engage beyond the classroom through school leadership roles (student council), co-curricular activities, school board presentations, and community service.